kattouf/Sake/docs/getting-started.md

 }
 ```

-This command prints "Hello, world!" to the console.
+In this file, `Commands` is a command group that contains the `hello` command.

 ### Run your first command